stijn-dejongh/lovecraft_public_domain/raw_converts/no.md

 and I closed the door with a surge of annoyance which sought all too vainly to disguise a deeper emotion of fear; a consuming fright that welled up from the shadows of my consciousness.
 A moment later, when I had stepped to the window, there seemed to be nothing outside but the portentous night.
-Vaguely puzzled, and even more vaguely frightened&mdash;like one who has seen no alarming thing, but is apprehensive of what may be found in the dark street he is soon compelled to cross&mdash;I decided that I had very possibly seen no one, and that the murky air had deceived me.
+Vaguely puzzled, and even more vaguely frightened--like one who has seen no alarming thing, but is apprehensive of what may be found in the dark street he is soon compelled to cross--I decided that I had very possibly seen no one, and that the murky air had deceived me.

   The aura of isolation about the place increased that night, though just out of sight on the northward beach a hundred houses rose in the rainy darkness, their light bleared and yellow above streets of polished glass, like goblin-eyes reflected in an oily forest pool.
-Yet because I could not see them, or even reach them in bad weather&mdash;since I had no car nor any way to leave the crouching house except by walking in the figure-haunted darkness&mdash;I realized quite suddenly that I was, to all intents, alone with the dreary sea that rose and subsided unseen, unkenned, in the mist.
+Yet because I could not see them, or even reach them in bad weather--since I had no car nor any way to leave the crouching house except by walking in the figure-haunted darkness--I realized quite suddenly that I was, to all intents, alone with the dreary sea that rose and subsided unseen, unkenned, in the mist.
 And the voice of the sea had become a hoarse groan, like that of something wounded which shifts about before trying to rise.

-  Fighting away the prevalent gloom with a soiled lamp&mdash;for the darkness crept in at my windows and sat peering obscurely at me from the corners like a patient animal&mdash;I prepared my food, since I had no intention of going to the village.
-The hour seemed incredibly advanced, though it was not yet nine o&rsquo;clock when I went to bed.
+  Fighting away the prevalent gloom with a soiled lamp--for the darkness crept in at my windows and sat peering obscurely at me from the corners like a patient animal--I prepared my food, since I had no intention of going to the village.
+The hour seemed incredibly advanced, though it was not yet nine o'clock when I went to bed.
 Darkness had come early and furtively, and throughout the remainder of my stay lingered evasively over each scene and action which I beheld.
-Something had settled out of the night&mdash;something forever undefined, but stirring a latent sense within me, so that I was like a beast expecting the momentary rustle of an enemy.
+Something had settled out of the night--something forever undefined, but stirring a latent sense within me, so that I was like a beast expecting the momentary rustle of an enemy.